abdul15irsyad/gin-gorm-rest-api/readme.md

    go mod download
    ```

-3. configure environment, copy from `.env.example` to `.env` and adjust to your
+3. configsure environment, copy from `.env.example` to `.env` and adjust to your
    setup like database, port, jwt secret, etc.

    ```bash